MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 ### 6) Print the response and add it back to the history

-Finally, you'll take the results of the LLM model and print it to the screen.
-To support multi-turn scenarios, you'll also want to add it to the chat history object so the AI can refer to it in future responses.
+Finally, you'll take the results of the LLM agent and print it to the screen.
+To support multi-turn scenarios, you'll also want to add it to the chat history object so the AI agent can refer to it in future responses.

 ::: zone pivot="programming-language-csharp"
 :::code language="csharp" source="~/../semantic-kernel-samples/dotnet/samples/LearnResources/MicrosoftLearn/Plugin.cs" range="71-75":::